Santiago22022/FNF-SR-Engine-Doido/README.md

 ## Licenses

-The code in FNF': Doido Engine and it's core original assets are licensed under the Apache 2.0 license: (https://www.apache.org/licenses/LICENSE-2.0).
+The code in FNF': SR Engine and it's core original assets are licensed under the Apache 2.0 license: (https://www.apache.org/licenses/LICENSE-2.0).
 Some assets, including the "Friday Night Funkin'" name and logo, are property of The Funkin' Crew Inc. and all rights are reserved to it.
 Some other assets, such as test sprites and music, are used under permission from their creators, and so, have their rights reserved to whoever created them.